ArrowM/Queue-Bot/README.md

 `/kick` - Kick a user from a queue
 `/lock` - Lock or unlock a queue.
 Locked queues can still be left
 `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
+`/move` - Move a user to a new position in a queue
 `/next` - Pull from a text queue
 `/pullnum` - Get / Set # of users to pull when manually pulling from a voice queue
 `/queues` - Add / delete / display queues